image bio

 Bed Rest and Delivery

-Often the most effective treatment for preeclampsia and related conditions is the immediate delivery of the baby and placenta.
+Often the most effective treatment for preeclampsia symptoms and related conditions is the immediate delivery of the baby and placenta.
 [2,5,6] If delivery isn’t an option, bed rest may be recommended to reduce stress and help control elevated blood pressure.
-However, bed rest may not always be the best option for people as it may increase the risk of blood clots and impair quality of life.
-Speak to your healthcare provider directly about any steps you should take at home.
-Learn How to Recognize Premature Labor Symptoms
+However, bed rest may not always be the best option for people's body condition as it may cause increased risk of blood clots and impair quality of life.
+Speak to your healthcare provider directly about any pre and postpartum preeclampsia treatment steps you should take at home.

 Medications